Rick Nolan

-Richard Michael Nolan (born December 17, 1943) is an American politician and businessman who served as the U.S. representative from Minnesota's 8th congressional district from 2013 to 2019.
-He previously served as the U.S. representative from Minnesota's 6th congressional district between 1975 and 1981.
-He was also a member of the Minnesota House of Representatives from 1969 until 1973.
+Richard Michael Nolan (December 17, 1943 – October 18, 2024) was an American politician and businessman who served as the U.S. representative from Minnesota's 8th congressional district from 2013 to 2019.
+He previously served as the U.S. representative from Minnesota's 6th congressional district between 1975 and 1981 and was also a member of the Minnesota House of Representatives from 1969 until 1973.

 After re-entering politics in 2011, he was nominated to challenge first-term incumbent Republican Chip Cravaack in the 8th district, defeating him on November 6, 2012.
 Nolan was re-elected in 2014 and 2016.

-Nolan's 32-year gap between terms in Congress is the second-longest such break in service (after Philip Francis Thomas's 34-year gap from 1841–1875) in American political history.
+Nolan's 32-year gap between terms in Congress is the second-longest such break in service (after Philip Francis Thomas's 34-year gap from 1841 to 1875) in American political history.
 On February 9, 2018, Nolan announced he would retire from Congress at the end of his current term.
-Nolan ran for Lieutenant Governor of Minnesota as the running mate of Minnesota Attorney General Lori Swanson in the 2018 gubernatorial election.
+Nolan ran for Lieutenant Governor of Minnesota as the running mate of Attorney General of Minnesota Lori Swanson in the 2018 gubernatorial election.
 They were defeated in the August primary by Tim Walz and Peggy Flanagan.

 Early life and education

 Nolan was born in Brainerd, Minnesota, and graduated from Brainerd High School in 1962.
 His aunt was an attorney and judge, whom Nolan called his "biggest political influence growing up."
-He attended St. John's University in Collegeville, Minnesota, the following year, and completed his undergraduate studies at the University of Minnesota, earning his B.A. in 1966.
-He was enrolled in the Army ROTC program for 2 years, from fall of 62, to spring of 64.
-Though he never completed ROTC and never served in the Army, he falsely claimed on two occasions to have previously served in the US Army Reserve.
+He attended St. John's University in Collegeville, Minnesota, the following year, and completed his undergraduate studies at the University of Minnesota, earning his Bachelor of Arts in 1966.
+He was enrolled in the Army ROTC program for two years, from 1962 to 1964.
 Nolan pursued postgraduate work in public administration and policy formation at the University of Maryland, College Park, and in education at St. Cloud State University.

 Early political career

 Early in his career he served as a staff assistant to Walter Mondale in the United States Senate, and was a teacher of social studies in Royalton, Minnesota.
 In 1968, he campaigned for presidential candidate Eugene McCarthy.

-Nolan was elected to the Minnesota House of Representatives in 1968 and served two terms (1969-73), representing House District 53A (Morrison County).
+Nolan was elected to the Minnesota House of Representatives in 1968 and served two terms (1969–1973), representing House District 53A (Morrison County).
 His uncle Martin J. McGowan Jr. also served in the Minnesota Legislature.

+First tenure in Congress

 He then ran unsuccessfully for Minnesota's 6th congressional district seat in the United States House of Representatives in 1972, but was elected in his second run in 1974 to the 94th Congress and reelected to the 95th and the 96th.

 In 1979, he broke with his party in endorsing Senator Ted Kennedy for president over the sitting Democratic President Jimmy Carter.

 In 2007, he endorsed Connecticut Senator Christopher Dodd in his campaign for President of the United States, and traveled the state of Iowa campaigning on his behalf.